 Does ML Workbench need to be configured differently for a TigerGraph database instance on a cluster?

 No. Whether your TigerGraph database instance is set up on a single machine or on a cluster, the setup process for ML Workbench is the same.

-Yes, ML Workbench supports both CPU and GPUs for training a GNN.
+Yes.
+ML Workbench supports both CPU and GPUs for training a GNN.

-Can I leverage the existing algorithms in Graph Data Science Library to generate graph features that would be appropriate for GNN training?
+Can I leverage the existing algorithms in the Graph Data Science Library to generate graph features that would be appropriate for GNN training?

 Yes.
 You can directly leverage our existing graph algorithms or customize your own features and export them for GNN training.
 Please note that these features will need to be pre-populated prior to loading to your ML development pipelines.

 Yes.
 With the token, you can set a password for JupyterLab.

 Log out from JupyterLab and you will see the page to set a password with your token.
 After setting the password, restart JupyterLab for the change to take effect.

 If you are running Jupyter lab inside a Docker container, you can restart the container by running the command